-An issuer who completes an audit before the three years or end of the audit reporting deadline dispute cutoff date, may still dispute policies that were not a part of the audit until the policy ages to the three-year deadline.
-A policy that was part of an audit is not able to be re-disputed and may only be adjusted due to a consumer-initiated appeal.
+After completion of an audit, an issuer may still dispute policies that were not a part of the audit until the policy ages to the three-year deadline.
+A policy that was part of an audit is not able to be redisputed and may only be adjusted due to a consumer-initiated appeal.